Jodo Instructor

 How physically demanding is training?

-Training does not generally involve falling or aikido style ukemi.
-The emphasis is on power and efficacy though proper technique, rather than through muscle.
+Training does not involve falling or aikido style ukemi.
+The emphasis is on power and efficiency though proper technique, rather than through muscle.
 Everybody trains at their own level and pace, but for those who which to push themselves jo can be demanding both physically and mentally.
 The best jo practicioners are also very capable athletes.

 What costs are there?